The Friends is a membership organization. We invite members of our community to join us to support and advocate for the Boca Raton Public Library.

 Family: My husband, Steve Silverman, is Dean of the College of Education at Florida Atlantic University.

 Activities: I enjoy snorkeling and am certified as a scuba diver.
 I have volunteered for the Association of Fundraising Professionals for many years and mentor young women in the profession.

 Why I Volunteer: My husband and I moved to south Florida in July 2019 and our townhome is in Library Commons next to the downtown library.
 One of my first stops was to the library.
 Being newly retired and new to the community, I thought volunteering would be a good way to meet friends and neighbors and help an important organization that serves the community.

 The Dakota Winters by Tom Barbash and A Gentleman from Moscow by Amor Towles.

 Library Work: I manage attendance and the volunteer organizers at Friends events with Victor Martinez, as co-chair of the Ambassador Program.

-Retired: I was a Marriage and Family Therapist, and Director of Social Work at several hospitals.
+Occupation: I retired as a Marriage and Family Therapist, and Director of Social Work at several hospitals.
 I also taught at two universities and lectured internationally with my husband.
 I still consult occasionally.